Veterinary Chiropractic care is a manual therapy, which can be used for many health and performance problems.

 Ensure that your saddle fits your horse.
 If a saddle fits correctly, no thick padded saddle cloth/numnah or additional pads are necessary.
 Check your saddle regularly to see whether the flocking is evenly worn, there is asymmetry of the panels or tree and that the saddle tree is intact.
 Any dampness under the saddle area after riding should be even in distribution.
 On the dog, make sure that your leashes fit the dog preferring broad and soft materials.

 Many horses are forced into a desired frame with side-reins, martingales, draw-reins and other auxiliary reins.
 Used correctly, some of these aids can help in training; however, in the wrong hands they do the opposite.
 If a restriction in the spine already exists, these aids can make the problem even worse.
 Continual jerking and pulling on the lead rope or chain, especially with young horses, can lead to tension in the poll and neck area.
-In dogs make sure you minimize the timeframe of using special training aids like gentle leader or Haltie to relax the neck.
+In dogs make sure you minimise the timeframe of using special training aids like gentle leader or Haltie to relax the neck.

-Most sport horses and some racing dogs are still kept in stables with limited space in which to move about and turnout is often restricted.
+Most sport horses are still kept in stables with limited space in which to move about and turnout is often restricted.
 The more time an animal spends in the stable without freedom of movement, the worse its coordination becomes.
 Its natural balance suffers, leading to an increased danger of injury.
 Bucking and rolling and moving freely are the animal’s natural means of mobilising its spine.
 Make sure your animal gets enough exercise.